• Skip to primary navigation

 Which sausages to use with German Potato Soup?

 Let’s get to the all-important sausages.
 Which one to choose?
 There are so many!
-It all depends on our personal taste.
 Here are some suggestions:

-• Frankfurters Sausages or Wieners (Vienna Sausage) – if using Frankfurters just place them 5 minutes in the hot (not boiling) soup to warm up.
+• Frankfurter Sausages or Wiener Würstchen (Vienna Sausage) – if using Frankfurters just place them 5 minutes in the hot (not boiling) soup to warm up.

-• Smoked Sausages– such as Bockwurst (affiliate link), Krakauer (affiliate link) or Mettwurst (affiliate link) they can also just be warmed up in the soup.
+• Smoked Sausages – such as Bockwurst, Krakauer or Mettwurst can also just be warmed up in the soup.

-• Bratwurst (affiliate link) – Slice the bratwurst (affiliate link) in little pieces and fry them with some oil in a pan before adding them to the soup.
+• Bratwurst – Slice the pork sausage into little pieces and fry them with some oil in a pan before adding them to the soup.

 Regional German potato soup recipe variations

-• The Bavarian and Berliner Potato Soups are made with bacon.
+• The Bavarian Potato Soup and Berliner Potato Soups are made with bacon.

 • In the German territory of Baden, they like to serve their potato soup with plum cake.

-• The potato soup in Swabia is served with fried apple cakes (Apfelküchla)
+• The potato soup in Swabia is served with fried apple cakes (Apfelküchle)

 • In Hessia – the soup sometimes gets seasoned with some vinegar.
-This provides the sweet and sour taste that the German kitchen is famous for.
+This provides the sweet and sour taste that is the characteristic flavor that many German dishes are famous for.

 [source Wikipedia]